BoKleynen/MAS/objectives.md

 > Martijn?

 How does the acceptance factor impact performance?
-> We expect there to be a single suite spot.
+> We expect there to be a single sweetspot.

 Martijn factor?
 > Martijn?